David-McCaig/David-McCaig/README.md

 ## 📖 What I am currently reading

-- Grokking Algorithms by Aditya Y. Bhargava
+- Refactoring UI by Adam Wathan and Steve Schoger

 ## <span style="color:black">📫 Where to find me</span>